 After breakfast at Tengboche with the view of giant Mt.
 Everest you will descend to Debuche.
 Crossing river to reach at Pangboche on the lap of Ama Dablam.
 Afterward, you are going to walk on gradual up till Pheriche pass to descend to Pheriche Village.
-While walking to Pheriche first part you are going to walk into the pine and rhododendron forest, cross river, old stupas, local villages, farm land in Pangboche and beautiful prayer flags along the way.
+While walking to Pheriche first part you are going to walk into the pine and rhododendron forest, cross the river, old stupas, local villages, farmland in Pangboche and beautiful prayer flags along the way.
 Overnight at Lodge/Guesthouse, full board meal – Breakfast, Lunch, and Dinner included.

 Day 8: Pheriche to Lobuche (4,930m/16,170ft):